arisfan87/card-cost-api/README.md

 - CardCostConfigurationController

-The first one accepts as input Issuer Identification Numbers (IIN), previously known as Bank Identification Number (BIN), leverages  ​https://binlist.net/ using IHttpClientFactory and returns the calculated cost based on the country the card belongs to.
+The first one accepts as input Issuer Identification Numbers (IIN), previously known as Bank Identification Number (BIN), leverages  ​https://binlist.net/ using <strong>IHttpClientFactory</strong> and returns the calculated cost based on the country the card belongs to.

 The second one provides full CRUD operationson the card cost configuration.